Skip to content

 Since Hertsmere Borough Council’s last local plan consultation in 2024, the Government’s updated housing requirements mean that for many areas like Hertsmere, the number of new homes required to address local housing needs has increased.

-This means that the council has had to identify additional sites with the potential to addressing the borough’s housing need.
+This means that the council has had to identify additional sites with the potential to address the borough’s housing need.

 A local plan provides the framework to assess reasonable alternatives, compare sites, consider cumulative impacts, and identify the most sustainable options, while ensuring that development meets housing needs, including affordable homes.